funteck123/FOP_Tron/README.md

 3. SQLite Database Integration in Java Applications
 4. Version Control with Git and GitHub
 5. Tron (1982/2010) – Film and Arcade Game Reference

+### This project aims to help you master **Object-Oriented Programming**, **File I/O**, and **modular software design** — while allowing creativity and storytelling to shine.
+Build your own version of the Grid, and may your Light Cycle be the last one standing.

 ### 5.1 Credit
 [FOP Valley](https://github.com/fyiernzy/FOP_Valley/tree/main)